faizalzakaria/faizalzakaria.github.io/_posts/2017-08-26-heartbit-of-a-laptop.md

 ---
+layout:     post
+title:      "Heartbit of my laptop"
+author:     "Faizal F Zakaria"
+header-img: "img/post-bg-01.jpg"
+excerpt:    "<h4>Heartbit of my laptop ?</h4>
+Do you work from a coffee shop, co working space, or a public area ?
+And you need a quick trip to restroom ?
+Isn't annoying that none can help you to keep an eye on your laptop ?
+The source of your income."
 published: true
 ---
-## Heartbit of my laptop.

 ### Briefly the context

-Since I quit as a CTO of Duriana.com (acquired by [Carousell.com](https://carousell.com/)), which was around Nov 2015, I've been working remotely, travelling around the world, to name a few, Turkey 2 weeks, small island in Thailand for 2 weeks, Japan 2 weeks, Ho Chi Minh 3 weeks, Bali & Lombok 3 weeks, Australia 1 month, Chiang Mai 1 month, etc, from one coffee shop to another, to work, in a very unique way as much as possible, but yet still keep my productivity high.
+Since I quit as a CTO of Duriana.com (acquired by [Carousell.com](https://carousell.com/)), which was around Nov 2015, I've been working remotely, travelling around the world, to name a few, Turkey 2 weeks, small island in Thailand for 2 weeks, Japan 2 weeks, Ho Chi Minh 3 weeks, Bali & Lombok 3 weeks, South Korea 1 month, Australia 1 month, Chiang Mai 1 month, etc, from one coffee shop to another, to work, in a very unique way as much as possible, but yet still keep my productivity high.

 But things that I realized was, it was a challenge for me to stay in a 1 coffee shop for a longer period of time, when I'm working alone.
 Why ?
 Because every 3 hours, I would defenitely need a restroom, to do a quick business.
-Leaving my laptop unattended is just too risky (or maybe I don't have worry that much).
+Leaving my laptop unattended is just too risky (or maybe I just don't have worry that much).
 And most of the time, I ended up packing up my bag and just leave and hop on to the next coffee shop.
 Sometimes I just don't feel like moving to another coffee shop, but I'm just too paranoid to leave it unattended although all I need is just in average likely 5 - 10 minutes.

 ### How HeartTop was borned ?